brickfield/moodle-block_accessibility_overview/README.md

 * View the Brickfield services summary details.

 ## Version support ##
-This plugin has been developed to work on Moodle releases 4.1, 4.2, 4.3, & 4.4.
+This plugin has been developed to work on Moodle releases 4.1, 4.2, 4.3, 4.4, and 4.5.

 ## Development ##
 This plugin is ideated, scoped, developed, and maintained by Brickfield Education Labs.